apache/datafusion/docs/source/user-guide/cli.md

 Files can be queried directly by enclosing the file or directory name in single `'` quotes as shown in the example.

-It is also possible to create a table backed by files by explictly via `CREATE EXTERNAL TABLE` as shown below.
+It is also possible to create a table backed by files by explicitly via `CREATE EXTERNAL TABLE` as shown below.

 ## Registering Parquet Data Sources